citp/privacy-policy-historical/u/um/umu/umuc.edu.md

   * Third-party vendors, including Google, may show university advertising on sites across the Internet.
   * The university uses Remarketing with Google Analytics to display online advertising.
+  * The university uses Remarketing with third-party social networks to display online advertising.
-  * The university and third-party vendors, including Google, use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve advertisements based on a visitor’s past visits to university websites.
+  * The university and third-party vendors, including Google, use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick cookie) together to inform, optimize, and serve advertisements based on a visitor's past visits to university websites.
-  * The university and third-party vendors, including Google, use first-party cookies and third-party cookies together to report how the university’s ad impressions, other uses of ad services, and interactions with these ad impressions and ad services are related to visits to university websites.
+  * The university and third-party vendors, including Google, use first-party cookies and third-party cookies together to report how the university's ad impressions, other uses of ad services, and interactions with these ad impressions and ad services are related to visits to university websites.
   * The university uses data from Google's interest-based advertising or third-party audience data (such as age, gender, and interests) with Google Analytics to report, optimize, and deliver interest-based advertisements.